quickresolve/React/Fundamentals/Notes.md

 **Notes to Self
  Things to look into:
- context or higher order components or decorators or react utils
+ context, higher order components, decorators & react utils

  Change or update to a large number of nodes is optimized using batching and change detection techniques.